 So not only is Elektra his first real love, she is also the first person Matt ever revealed his powers to.
 This is BIG.

 Naturally, Elektra agrees to the date after this, but not (I believe) for the reasons Matt thinks.
-Matt’s male ego requires that Elektra’s rejection and/or acceptance of him has to be all about him and has nothing to do with her.
+Matt’s male ego requires that Elektra’s rejection and/or acceptance of him has to be all about him and have nothing to do with her.
 In reality, the opposite is true: it has nothing to do with him.
 In fact it’s pretty clear, based on their initial encounter, she likes him and that the attraction is mutual, to at least some extent.
 I believe the truth is revealed by Elektra’s dialogue earlier in the conversation: “I rarely get to meet other students because of Athos [her bodyguard].
 Since we left Greece, I have not made a single friend.
 Oh, I am sure Poppa is right in protecting me.
 An ambassador’s daughter is a likely target for terrorists.
 Still, it does get lonely.”

 Based on this picture she’s painted, this is a girl who’s accepted the fact that her circumstances will never allow her to have close friendships or go out on dates like her fellow students.
 She stopped trying a while ago because it always ended in disappointment for her.
 (As time goes on, we’ll discover that this is Elektra’s default position: she pushes everyone away, puts up walls, and avoids emotional pain at nearly any cost.)
 What changed her mind about Matt wasn’t that he was blind and then turned out to be super powered; it was that he opened himself up to her and shared something that he had never shared with anyone else before.
 By taking such a risk, he invites Elektra to do the same in kind, and she does so.
 She takes that leap of faith and gives their relationship a chance.